wgohome/plants-pipeline/docs/setup.md

 > This segment only needs to be implemented at the first setup of this repository on your local machine/server.

-Begin by cloning the repository to a desired directory on your local machine/server using either one or two of these commands:
+Begin by cloning the repository to a desired directory on your local machine/server using either one of these two commands:

 By http:
 ```